 Jim Robbins, wounded while fighting the Germans in North Africa in 1943, sets out to foil the burglary with a pair of small friends and fellow veterans.
 Their resistance to the thieves, however, puts their lives in danger.

-“You know a guy name of Jim Robbins?”
+FROM THE BOOK: “You know a guy name of Jim Robbins?”

-“He is,” Angie replies.
+“He is,” Angie replied.

-“I said, who’s asking,” Mac repeats.
+“I said, who’s asking,” Mac repeated.